5 Must-Know Ecommerce Marketing Insights for 2019

 Well, that’s why we’re here today.
-Before we launched our newest software solution, WordStream Advisor for Ecommerce, we surveyed 75 small and medium-sized ecommerce businesses that advertise on Google Shopping.
+We surveyed 75 small and medium-sized ecommerce businesses that advertise on Google Shopping.
 These are the five most telling insights from that data—insights you can use to help you run your ecommerce business.

 The big, broad takeaway: There’s plenty of room for you to automate the tedious stuff and use those time savings to both improve your campaigns and break into the marketplaces and platforms your competitors haven’t reached yet.

 Download our free guide to Google Shopping and you'll learn what it takes to build a killer ecommerce marketing campaign!

 1. 67% of small ecommerce businesses name campaign structure as biggest challenge

 50 of the 75 Google Shopping advertisers we surveyed said structuring their campaigns and organizing their product groups is the biggest challenge they face.
 Tangentially, the second-most common challenge cited by respondents was setting bids.
 Because campaign structure and bid strategy are related, we’ll tackle both here.

 When you initially create a Google Shopping campaign, Google groups together all the products you sell (as outlined in your product data feed) in a single product group.
 From there, it’s your responsibility to break that initial product group into separate product groups.
 Because you’ll be setting bids at the product group level, this is a crucial part of the campaign creation process.